telly/TLYShyNavBar/README.md

 1. Get the component
   + Using [CocoaPods](http://cocoapods.org):<br />
-    Add the following to you [Podfile](http://guides.cocoapods.org/using/the-podfile.html) `pod 'TLYShyNavBar'`
+    Add the following to you [Podfile](http://guides.cocoapods.org/using/the-podfile.html) `pod 'TLYShyNavBar'`<br />
+    Import the header `#import <TLYShyNavBar/TLYShyNavBarManager.h>`

   + Using Submodules:<br />
-    Download the project/git submodules, and drag the `TLYShyNavBar` folder to your project.
+    Download the project/git submodules, and drag the `TLYShyNavBar` folder to your project. <br />

-2. `#import "TLYShyNavBarManager.h"` <br />
+    Import the header `#import "TLYShyNavBarManager.h"`
-    I suggest adding it to your pch file, or wherever you want to use the component.

-3. Write one line of code to get started!!
+ 2. Write one line of code to get started!!

 ```objc
 /* In your UIViewController viewDidLoad or after creating the scroll view. */